 The Committee has chosen incentive operating income targets as the metric to measure performance for each named executive officer.
 The compensation of Messrs.
 Christopher, Martin and Miritello is based upon their oversight of and responsibility for the entire Company.
 Accordingly, their compensation levels are reflective of the scope and breadth of their management responsibility, and the performance of the Company on a consolidated basis.
-For Messrs.
-Sigloch and Westermeyer, a portion of their compensation is based upon the performance of specific business lines within their purviews.
-Notwithstanding the foregoing, a portion of their compensation is still based upon consolidated Company performance to discourage parochialism and align their interests with those of our stockholders.
+A portion of Mr. Sigloch's compensation is based upon the performance of specific business lines within his purview.
+Notwithstanding the foregoing, a portion of his compensation is still based upon consolidated Company performance to discourage parochialism and to align his interests with those of our stockholders.